 Pillows, quilts, comforters, sheepskins, stuffed animals, and other soft products should not be placed in a crib.
 Babies have suffocated on such items in the crib.

-If you hang a mobile over your child's crib, be sure it is securely attached to the side rails.
-Hang it high enough so your baby cannot reach it to pull it down, and remove it when he is able to get up on his hands and knees, or when he reaches five months, whichever comes first.
+If you hang a mobile over your child's crib, be sure it is securely attached to the side rails, wall or ceiling.
+Hang it high enough so your baby cannot reach it to pull it down.
+Be sure to remove it when he is able to get up on his hands and knees, or is 5 months old, whichever comes first.

 Crib gyms are not recommended, as infants and toddlers may injure themselves falling forward onto the gym or pulling the gym down on top of their body.